MFloru/Bacchus-R1/meeting minutes/Meeting_19.md

 * We shall have to print the reports

-* Put the latest GitHub graphs
+* Put the latest GitHub graphs (take one on Friday not to have the ugly drop at the beginning of each new week)

 * Melinda will have to number correctly the pages and make sure the table of contents fits the report